ghariosk/DevOps/README.md

-* Enterin the command line :
+6. Enterin the command line :
  exit

-* Then Enter :
+7. Then Enter :

 vagrant reload

+8. Now open up:
+http//:development.local

-* Now open up http//:development.local to check if everything is allrright.
-If not run it again.
+ to check if everything is alrright.
+If not run try the code again.